ninjadev/nin/README.md

 ## Publishing nin

-To publish nin, checkout a new branch, run `make bump-version-and-tag-commit-for-release`, `git push --tags`, get it merged, and Travis will automatically publish a new release after master has finished building.
+To publish nin, checkout a new branch, run `make bump-version-and-tag-commit-for-release`, `git push && git push --tags`, get it merged, and Travis will automatically publish a new release after master has finished building.